 Access to established staff support groups for all members of the policing family including Charitable Trust and Police Mutual.

 Fitness Mentor scheme

-The Fitness Mentor scheme provides you with access to a personal trainer to help you reach your personal goals and improving your general health and wellbeing.
+The Fitness Mentor scheme provides you with access to a fitness instructors to help you reach your personal goals and improving your general health and wellbeing.